Why Are Fossil Fuel Pipelines Bad for Our Climate and Communities?

 Five years after the first spirit camps rose on Standing Rock, the fight to shut down the Dakota Access Pipeline has become a nationwide movement, with Indian Country and water protectors across the globe uniting against a destructive status quo.

 The Standing Rock Sioux, represented by Earthjustice, and other tribes have been pursuing an injunction to cease operation of the pipeline.
 In April 2021, the Biden administration decided to allow the oil to continue flowing while the government conducts a court-ordered environmental review.
 We are continuing to put pressure on the administration to permanently shutter Dakota Access Pipeline.

 In November 2020, Michigan governor Gretchen Whitmer revoked the easement for the Line 5 pipeline under the Straits of Mackinac, a waterway that connects Lake Michigan and Lake Huron, based on the risk that continued operation of the pipeline poses to the Great Lakes.

-The company is resisting the governor’s order, setting the stage for a battle in court with the state.
-Enbridge now seeks permits to construct a tunnel under the Great Lakes to house a new pipeline.
+Enbridge is resisting the governor’s order, setting the stage for a battle in court with the state.
+The company now seeks permits to construct a tunnel under the Great Lakes to house a replacement segment of the Line 5 pipeline.

 Line 3 Pipeline

 Enbridge is also attempting to construct a new tar sands Line 3 pipeline in northern Minnesota, which was approved without an environmental impact statement by the Trump administration.